purduehackers/organize/directory/README.md

 Purdue Hackers is made up of 3 core programs:

 - **Hack Night**: Our flagship program.
-A mini-hackathon every Friday night at the Bechtel Center.
+A hacker festival every Friday night at the Bechtel Center.
 - **Workshops**: Hour-long sessions that teach something new; attendees leave with a finished project.
 - **Community**: A vibrant, friendly Discord community where people hang out & ship projects.
 We also announce all our events on there.